 3. Rainbow eucalyptus, Papua New Guinea, Indonesia, and the Philippines

 The rainbow eucalyptus is native to the rainforests of the Philippines, Indonesia, and Papua New Guinea.
 Their bright coloration appears on the tree’s bark which peels off to reveal striking shades of green, purple, orange, and pink that are reminiscent of “your average four-pack of assorted highlighters,” Australian Geographic explained.
 Some have been planted in the US, including Balboa Park in San Diego, California, as well as in specific spots Kauai, Maui, and Oahu, in Hawaii.

 4. Dragon’s blood trees, Socotra Island

-Bamboo is another plant that technically isn’t a tree (it’s a grass), but when you’re walking through a dense forest like those above, what’s the difference?
-Sagano Bamboo Forest (seen in the first two photos) near Kyoto, Japan, is the most famous, but you can also find them in places like Hawaii (third photo).
+Like wisteria, bamboo is another plant that technically isn’t a tree — it’s grass — but when you’re walking through a dense “forest” of them, you can hardly tell the difference.
+Sagano Bamboo Forest near Kyoto, Japan, is the most famous of them, but you can also find them in places like Maui in Hawaii.

 7. Giant sequoias, California

 Sequoia & Kings Canyon National Parks in California are home to the largest trees in the world, by volume.
 “General Sherman” is the largest tree on Earth by trunk volume, and draws hundreds of thousands of visitors a year to the park’s Giant Forest that is home to 8,000 sequoias.
 Sequoias can reach the age of 3,400 years old.